mh-cbon/lister/README.md

 ```
 # API example

-Following example demonstates a program using it to generate a lister version of a type.
+Following example demonstates a program using it to generate a slice of `Tomate`

 #### > demo/lib.go
 ```go